North Korea's Kim boasts new ICBM as US flies bombers

 Kim’s statement suggests North Korea will continue its testing activities as the United States is pushing to bolster its security commitment to its allies South Korea and Japan.
 There are concerns that North Korea could soon conduct its first nuclear test in five years.

-U.S. B-1B bombers took part in separate joint exercises Saturday with South Korean and Japanese warplanes in response to the North Korean ICBM launch.
-South Korean and Japanese officials said their respective drills with the U.S. bombers reaffirmed their combined defense postures.
+U.S. B-1B bombers took part in joint drills Saturday with other South Korean and American warplanes in response to the North Korean launch, according to South Korea’s Joint Chiefs of Staff.
+It said the drills demonstrated an “iron-clad” U.S. security commitment to South Korea and the allies’ combined defense posture.

 North Korea is sensitive to the deployment of U.S. B-1B bombers because they’re capable of carrying a huge payload of conventional weapons.
 Earlier this month, the U.S. sent B-1B bombers streaking over South Korea as part of exercises, in the bombers’ first such flyover in five years.